Climate change and habitat loss threaten bird species in Assam

-Guwahati: A resident of rural Assam, Krishnajyoti Borsaikia, was concerned when a Teltopi Xorai (sand martin) fell nearby, exhausted from the heatwave and struggling to find shelter due to a shortage of suitable nesting sites for birds in upper Assam.
+Guwahati: A rural Assam resident, Krishnajyoti Borsaikia, was concerned when a Teltopi Xorai (sand martin) fell nearby, exhausted from the heat wave and struggling to find shelter due to the shortage of suitable nesting sites for birds in upper Assam.

 Borsaikia offered the bird water and shade before gently releasing it back into the sky, uncertain of its fate.